dhurlburtusa/shortcuts/rust/rust-notes.md

 ## Variables

-Variables in Rust are declared with the `let` keyword and are immutable by default.
-A variable can be made mutable by adding `mut` in front of the variable name.
+Variables in Rust are declared with the `let` keyword.
+Variable bindings are immutable by default, but this can be overridden using the `mut` modifier.

+Variable bindings can be type annotated when declared.
+However, in most cases, the compiler will be able to infer the type of the variable from the context, heavily reducing the annotation burden.

+Values (like literals) can be bound to variables, using the let binding.

 ### Shadowing